KevinStillman/dragonwilder/README.md

-DragonWilder is a tool written 100% in python that makes editing character save files for RuneScape DragonWilds.
+DragonWilder is a tool written 100% in python that makes editing character save files for RuneScape DragonWilds easy!

 TO USE:
 1. Download the repo and navigate to OUTPUT/MAIN/ where you will see "DragonWilder.exe", "items.json" and "runes.json".